 - Non-steroidal anti-inflammatory medicine such as ibuprofen

-Surgery is necessary if your pain does not improve with nonsurgical methods.
-Surgery is necessary to create more space for the rotator cuff.
-Sometimes this is referred to as removing ‘bone spurs’.
-To do this, your physician will remove the inflamed portion of the bursa and he or she may also perform an anterior acromioplasty, in which part of the acromion is removed.
+Your physician will remove the inflamed portion of the bursa and may also perform an anterior acromioplasty, where part of your acromion is removed.
 This is also known as a subacromial decompression.
-These procedures can be performed using either an arthroscopic or open technique.
+These procedures can be performed using either arthroscopic or open technique.

 Although nonsurgical treatment may take several weeks to months, many patients experience a gradual improvement and return to function.

 For rehabilitation after surgery, your arm may be in a sling for a short period of time.
-This allows for early healing.
 Once your comfort allows, your physician will remove the sling to begin exercise and use of the arm.
-Your physician will provide a rehabilitation program based on your needs and the findings at surgery.
+Your physician will provide a rehabilitation program based on your needs.
 It typically takes two to four months to achieve complete relief of pain, but it may take up to a year.

 Learn more about shoulder treatment at OrthoIndy.